mruoss/kino_k8s_term/README.md

 ## About

-This Kino uses the Elixir library [k8s](https://github.com/coryodaniel/k8s) to open a connection to a pod and uses [Xterm.js](http://xtermjs.org/) to render a terminal in your livebook.
+This Kino uses the Elixir library [k8s](https://github.com/coryodaniel/k8s) to open a connection to a pod and [Xterm.js](http://xtermjs.org/) to render a terminal in your livebook.
 Refer to these projects for inside information.

 https://user-images.githubusercontent.com/695307/208457804-614b5a82-9108-4281-b711-df8ac4040be3.mp4

 ## Installation

 This Kino is currently not published on hex.pm.
-You can use it if you install it from git:
+To use it, install it from git:

 ```elixir
 Mix.install([